People

 Morenike Alugo

-Morenike Alugo is a second-year Ph.D. student in Prevention Science at Rutgers University.
+Morenike Alugo is a Ph.D. student in Prevention Science at Rutgers University.
 Her research focuses on leveraging technology to enhance psychological well-being, with a particular emphasis on child and adolescent mental health in the digital age.
 She is passionate about exploring the impact of social media, digital interactions, and technology on youth development and learning.
 Her work also emphasizes promoting positive youth development, civic engagement, and fostering character strengths.